 Paul D. Zimmerman’s satirical script addresses the darkest aspects of fame and public fixation on celebrity.
 A scene allegedly informed by Jerry Lewis’s real-life experiences of walking down the street debatably borders on horror as fans and well-wishers turn quickly into viciously entitled stalkers.
 One particular moment that is jarringly disturbing involves an elderly fan suddenly exclaiming that Langford deserves cancer after he signs her magazine but politely declines the added request of talking to her nephew on a pay phone.
 One can’t help but note a similarity to the toxic fandom on the internet in this day and age.

-It’s fascinating how relevant the film still is in an age of social media and reality TV where the illusion of fame, importance, and connections with celebrities is stronger than ever.
+It’s fascinating how relevant The King of Comedy still is in an age of social media and reality TV where the illusion of fame, importance, and connections with celebrities is stronger than ever.